By John Linden

 Whenever Art Deco comes up, many clients ask how to furnish their space with an Art Deco mirrors without being tacky.
-This article discusses popular designs and colors for art deco mirrors mirrors.
-We also mention the best ways to find buy fab mirrors.
+This article discusses popular designs and colors for art deco mirrors.
+We also mention the best ways to find buy fab mirrors

-A Little History of Art Deco Design
+A Little Art Deco History

 Are you a fan of 1920’s aesthetics?
 Do you watch The Great Gatsby and wish you could share in some of the gilded-age excesses.
 Art Deco spoke to luxury and prosperity in a way that only an era of great prosperity could.

+If you are unfamiliar with the term, Art Deco is the name of an aesthetic developed in the early years of the 20th century.
+It came about as the result of several factors.
 First, technology was expanding at a rapid pace.
 People were seeing sleek, machine-made objects for the first time.
 The cool, rigid aesthetic of mass-produced products was a huge influence on Art Deco as a movement.

 Second, other cultures around the world began influencing Americans and European designers.
 Many designers served in the military during World War I and were able to experience works of art and design that Americans previously hadn’t seen.
 The shiny, organically-shaped design objects (think of Egyptian busts and Chinese vases) produced by Eastern cultures were massively influential on Art Deco.